Chris Lindberg

 Christopher Lawrence Lindberg (born April 16, 1967) is a Canadian former professional ice hockey player.
 Lindberg was a member of the Canadian 1992 Winter Olympics ice hockey team, winning a silver medal.
-He would also play professionally in the National Hockey League with the Calgary Flames and the Quebec Nordiques.
-He was claimed by the Ottawa Senators in the 1992 NHL Expansion Draft from Calgary, however just two days later, Lindberg was traded back to the Flames for Mark Osiecki.
+He played professionally in North America in the National Hockey League (NHL) with the Calgary Flames and the Quebec Nordiques, but was also associated with the Hartford Whalers.
+He was claimed by the Ottawa Senators in the 1992 NHL expansion draft from Calgary; two days later, Lindberg was traded back to the Flames for Mark Osiecki.
 In total, Lindberg played 116 regular season games in the NHL, scoring 17 goals and 25 assists for 42 points, collecting 47 penalty minutes.

-Lindberg was born in Fort Frances, Ontario.
+He spent the remainder of his hockey career playing in leagues in Europe and minor leagues in North America.

+Career

+Amateur

+Lindberg began playing junior hockey with the Estevan Bruins of the Saskatchewan Junior Hockey League.
+He initially gave an oral commitment to join the University of Alaska Anchorage to play college hockey with their NCAA Division I Seawolves team.
+However, in May 1987, the Seawolves were informed that he instead signed a letter of intent to play for the University of Minnesota Duluth Bulldogs of the Western Collegiate Hockey Association (WCHA).
+Lindberg made his debut with the Bulldogs in the 1987–88 season, scoring two goals in his first game.
+In his freshman year, he recorded 12 goals, and 10 assists for 22 points in 35 games.
+He returned for his sophomore season in 1988–89 and played in 36 games, registering 15 goals and 33 points.